PRIVATE PILOT LICENSE

 Private Pilot License

-• Learn Basic Flight Maneuvers
+• Basic Flight Maneuvers

 • Take Offs and Landings